Implementing Scrolling Navigation Bar to Your Website

 Whether you use a traditional or some kind of vertical or scrolling navigation bar, you should always make sure it is user-friendly.
 Also, it must be aimed at helping users easily find what they need on your website.
 It can also be conversion focused and lead the visitors to purchases with some subtle hints.

-And don’t forget to make a navigation bar one of the central design elements that stays well-balanced and harmonizes with the overall website design style.
+And don’t forget to make a navigation bar one of the central design elements that stays well-balanced and harmonizes with the overall WordPress Website Design style.